 FAQ on Soul Retrieval

 This is compiled from having experienced it as a plural, having done spontaneous soul retrievals during shamanic journey sessions (i.e. we went to non-ordinary reality and our guide brought us unasked to lost soul parts that were ready to "come home"), and having read Sandra Ingerman's book Soul Retrieval.

 What is the "integration" in soul retrieval about?
 Part of the soul retrieval is bringing lost essence back from the other worlds to the body, and "blowing it in" or somehow returning it into the confines of the human system in the Here & Now.
 Then a process of "integration" will take place, as the healer mends the broken boundaries of the system to help the returned essence keep its place in the body, and the subject is requested to welcome the lost essence back home, and send it compassion and love so that it stays.

-Please note that this type of "integration" does not mean entities within the multiple system will merge or disappear quite the contrary the entities in the system will become more whole in themselves.
+Please note that this type of "integration" does not mean entities within the multiple system will merge or disappear — quite the contrary — the entities in the system will become more whole in themselves.
 But note that during the period following a soul retrieval one or more entities in the system may make spontaneous integrations should persons in the multiple system deem it appropriate and be open to the idea.
-Being "more themself" in the first place may encourage them not to be afraid to be entirely lost after a merge.
+Being "more themself" in the first place may encourage them not to be afraid to merge after the soul retrieval.

 The Shamanic Mask/Totemic Possession

 A shamanic practitioner may have a special relationship with the ideal of a creature or animal, which is called a "Totem".
 A Totem or ideal is the sum total essence of all of that thing or creature.